-Overview: A working knowledge of academic and conversational English opens the doors of opportunity for countless new Americans.
-The English as a Second Language program at Concordia will provide you with a minor degree or certificate to become a licensed ESL instructor.
-Class instructors pass their ESL classroom experience directly to you, starting with the fundamentals of how to teach in a range of settings from large non-profit centers, small classrooms, or one-on-one settings.
-The ESL curriculum can be taken as a minor or certification program.
-Individuals who complete the ESL program who are currently licensed or eligible for Wisconsin DPI Teacher licensure are eligible for the ESL #395 license.
-Area of Study Education Next Start Date Start Anytime Credits18 Cost/Credit$565 Total Cost$10,170 The flexibility of the program at Concordia has really helped show me that completing my degree can be achieved as an adult learner" CUW Online student Goals / Objectives Effectively lead instruction in academic english comprehension and understanding Best practices in teaching advanced english vocabulary and syntax A solid theoretical and practical foundation in the methodology of foreign language learning Eligible for Wisconsin DPI Teacher licensure: ESL #395 Career Outlook English as a Second Language Teacher Teacher in a blended (English and Non-English speaking) school ESL Tutor ESL Program Director Want to see salary averages for your career?
+Overview: The English as a Second Language (ESL) minor program is a certifiable minor or license based on equivalence to a minor.
+The purpose of the ESL minor program at Concordia University Wisconsin is to prepare educators to serve students who are English language learners (ELLs) and assist them to become proficient in academic English and prepare them for their continuing education and career readiness goals.
+Individuals who complete the ESL minor program (and successfully pass the Praxis II exam – 5362 – English to Speakers of Other Languages with a score of 149 or higher) are eligible for the ESL #1395 license, which attaches to a current WI teaching license.
+Individuals who wish to earn a Master’s of Science in Education through the Teaching and Learning Program can use 15 of the credits in the ESL or Bilingual programs to satisfy the elective portion of the Masters of Science in Education – Teaching and Learning.
+Area of Study Education Next Start Date Start Anytime Credits18 - 36 Cost/Credit$579 Total Cost$10,422 - $20,844 Also offered at: » Online » Appleton Center » Kenosha Center » Madison Center » Mequon Center Thank you again for thinking of me and all of your support.
+You truly are an angel to the program!
+CUW Online ossa Goals / Objectives Effectively lead instruction in academic english comprehension and understanding Best practices in teaching advanced english vocabulary and syntax A solid theoretical and practical foundation in the methodology of foreign language learning Eligible for Wisconsin DPI Teacher licensure: ESL #395 Career Outlook English as a Second Language Teacher Teacher in a blended (English and Non-English speaking) school ESL Tutor ESL Program Director Want to see salary averages for your career?
 We've compiled national and regional salary information from the government and have paired it up with careers related to our programs.
 Check it out!
-NationalAlabamaAlaskaArizonaArkansasCaliforniaColoradoConnecticutDelawareDistrict of ColumbiaFloridaGeorgiaHawaiiIdahoIllinoisIndianaIowaKansasKentuckyLouisianaMaineMarylandMassachusettsMichiganMinnesotaMississippiMissouriMontanaNebraskaNevadaNew HampshireNew JerseyNew MexicoNew YorkNorth CarolinaNorth DakotaOhioOklahomaOregonPennsylvaniaRhode IslandSouth CarolinaSouth DakotaTennesseeTexasUtahVermontVirginiaWashingtonWest VirginiaWisconsinWyomingGuamPuerto RicoVirgin Islands CareerAdult Basic and Secondary Education and Literacy Teachers and InstructorsPreschool, Primary, Secondary, and Special Education School Teachers English as a Second Language Study of a Modern Foreign Language – with a minimum of 6 residence credits (Note: up to 6 retroactive credits may Cross-Cultural Communication (COMM 460) - Credits: 3 Course Description CROSS-CULTURAL COMMUNICATION stresses individual participation in intercultural human transactions.
-The various obstacles of trust and understanding found between culturally diverse groups will be studied.
-Prerequisite: COMM 105 or 201, ENG 104.
-Basic English Linguistics (ENG 240EL) - Credits: 3 Course Description BASIC LINGUISTICS is an introduction to the elements of linguistics, including a study of the phonetic alphabet and morphology Literacy: Reading Writing, and Grammar Strategies (ED 316EL) - Credits: 3 Course Description ELL LITERACY: READING, WRITING AND GRAMMAR STRATEGIES provides students with opportunities to review, evaluate and adapt materials for use in teaching reading, writing and grammar to ESL learners.
-Students will gain facility in matching and adapting tests and materials to the needs of different kinds of ESL learners.
-Accommodating Differences in Literacy Learners (ED 317EL) - Credits: 3 Course Description Teachers learn to prepare students in five broad areas that are instrumental in working with learners who have varying levels of language and literacy delays: relevant criteria used for determining language and literacy delays in children; relationships between cognition, speech, and language; cultural and linguistic differences; instructional arrangements for diverse learning styles; and core components of effective literacy instruction.
+NationalAlabamaAlaskaArizonaArkansasCaliforniaColoradoConnecticutDelawareDistrict of ColumbiaFloridaGeorgiaHawaiiIdahoIllinoisIndianaIowaKansasKentuckyLouisianaMaineMarylandMassachusettsMichiganMinnesotaMississippiMissouriMontanaNebraskaNevadaNew HampshireNew JerseyNew MexicoNew YorkNorth CarolinaNorth DakotaOhioOklahomaOregonPennsylvaniaRhode IslandSouth CarolinaSouth DakotaTennesseeTexasUtahVermontVirginiaWashingtonWest VirginiaWisconsinWyomingGuamPuerto RicoVirgin Islands CareerAdult Basic and Secondary Education and Literacy Teachers and InstructorsPreschool, Primary, Secondary, and Special Education School Teachers ESL Minor Coursework Cross Cultural Communication for Teachers of Language Learners (EDG 700/900) - Credits: 3 Course Description Students will examine the cultural diversity that exists locally, nationally and globally in order to develop a positive appreciation for the contributions of other cultures.
+Students will gain personal contact with members of other cultures and learn effective intercultural communication skills for our diverse world.
+Prerequisites: COMM 105 or 201, ENG 104 (or equivalent) .
+Basic English Linguistics for Teachers of Language Learners (EDG 706/906) - Credits: 3 Course Description This course is an introduction to the elements of linguistics, including a study of the phonetic alphabet and morphology.
+ESL Literacy: Reading, Writing, And Grammar Strategies (EDG 677/816) - Credits: 3 Course Description ESL Literacy: Reading, Writing, and Grammar Strategies provides students with opportunities to review, evaluate and adapt materials for use in teaching reading, writing and grammar to ESL learners.
+Students will gain facility in matching and adapting texts and materials to the needs to different kinds of ESL learners Accomodating Differences In Literacy Learners (EDG 681/817) - Credits: 3 Course Description ACCO MODATIN G DIFFERENCE S IN LITER ACY LEARNER S teachers learn to prepare students in five broad areas that are instrumental in working with learners who have varying levels of language and literacy delays: relevant criteria used for determining language and literacy delays in children; relationships between cognition, speech, and language; cultural and linguistic differences; instructional arrangements for diverse learning styles; and core components of effective literacy instruction.
+Curriculum And Methods Of Teaching English As A Second Language (EDG 682/819) - Credits: 3 Course Description CURRIC ULUM AND MET HOD S OF TEACHIN G ENGLISH AS A SECOND LANGUAGE this course introduces the student to the methods, curriculum, and current practices in the teaching of English as a second language.
+Observation, Analysis, and Practicum in ESL Classrooms (EDG 683/871) - Credits: 3 Course Description Observation, Analys is, and Practicum in ESL Classrooms this capstone course provides students with observation and analysis skills to apply to their own ESL teaching for this practicum experience, as well as with techniques for working with paraprofessionals in ESL/bilingual classrooms in schools.
+Portfolio: ESL (EDG 695/897) Course Description Portfolio: ESL Capstone assessm ent for the ESL minor that highlights a student’s understanding of the WI teacher standards and ESL Knowledge.
 Applying for "Certificate in English as a Second Language (ESL) for Teachers" at Concordia Online is quick and easy.
 Apply Online Now!